Coast Guard Squadron One: Background

-Since the patrol boats of Squadron One were an essential part of the blockade of war supplies entering South Vietnam from North Vietnam, it was decided that they would be transferred to the RVN after crews had been trained to operate them effectively.
+Since the patrol boats of Squadron One were an essential part of the blockade of war supplies entering South Vietnam from North Vietnam, it was decided that they would be transferred to the RVNN after crews had been trained to operate them effectively.
 On 2 November 1968, Zumwalt, Commander, Naval Forces Vietnam, presented a plan to General Creighton W. Abrams, Commander, MACV to turn over all U.S. Navy and U.S. Coast Guard resources to the RVN by 30 June 1970.
 Abrams approved the Navy's plan with the caveat that any equipment turned over to the Vietnamese would have to be in first-class condition and that they would have to be properly trained in its use.
 The Navy plan called for the enlisted Vietnamese personnel to report aboard vessels for training first with the officers finally reporting aboard after the crews were trained.
 In a recommendation made 14 January 1969, the Commander, Coast Guard Activities Vietnam, Captain Ralph W. Niesz, suggested that English speaking Vietnamese officers report aboard first and be given the chance to receive extensive procedural training with Coast Guard crews before any junior personnel report aboard.
 Neisz cited cultural imperatives that required seniors to be more knowledgeable than subordinates and that it would be very difficult for officers to accept instruction from junior personnel without losing face.
 Zumwalt agreed with the Coast Guard plan and ordered it implemented immediately.

-On 3 February 1969 the first RVN officers reported aboard Point Garnet and Point League for an 18-week pilot training program.
+On 3 February 1969 the first RVNN officers reported aboard Point Garnet and Point League for an 18-week pilot training program.
 Each cutter's executive officer was relieved and assigned staff duties ashore with the commanding officer assuming his duties.
 The two spare bunks on each cutter were utilized by the new Vietnamese personnel reporting on board.
 As experience was gained by the Vietnamese crew members, new junior personnel reported in pairs replacing Coast Guardsmen that were then assigned ashore to assist with the VECTOR phase of training.
-The first transfer of Squadron One cutters occurred at the RVN Base in Saigon during joint decommissioning and commissioning ceremonies held 16 May 1969 by the Coast Guard and the RVN.
+The first transfer of Squadron One cutters occurred at the Saigon Naval Shipyard during joint decommissioning and commissioning ceremonies held 16 May 1969 by the Coast Guard and the RVNN.
 Point Garnet and Point League were the first cutters transferred under the ACTOV plan.